 Kalahari Red Dunes Lodge: Our full report

-Kalahari Red Dunes is located just east of the main B1 road, about 197km south of Windhoek, and 70km north of Mariental – making it a very convenient stop-over between Windhoek and the Fish River Canyon.
-It stands in its own 40km² private game reserve and has 12 individual guesthouses around a dry lake, surrounded by the classic vegetated dunes of the Kalahari Desert.
+Kalahari Red Dunes Lodge stands in its own private game reserve some 70km north of Mariental, making it a ...... very convenient stopover between Windhoek and the Fish River Canyon.
+It’s an unusual lodge, made up of attractive individual houses set around a dry lake and surrounded by the classic vegetated dunes of the Namibian Kalahari Desert.

 Food & drink

 - Over various visits, most recently in April 2018, the food at Kalahari Red Dunes has been generally really good.